genesis-community/rabbitmq-genesis-kit/MANUAL.md

 * `rmq_loadbalancer` - Applies to each of the rmq_server nodes.
 Should be used
 to attach the VMs to the backend pool of a load balancer.

+## `provided-rmq-cert`

+This will cause the kit to not generate certificates for the RabbitMQ cluster, and to instead require that you populate the server certificate and trusted CA certificate at:

+* `secret/<your/env>/rabbitmq/rabbitmq/certs/server:certificate`
+* `secret/<your/env>/rabbitmq/rabbitmq/certs/server:key`
+* `secret/<your/env>/rabbitmq/rabbitmq/certs/ca:certificate`

 # Available Addons

 * `register-broker` - Register this broker with the Cloud Foundry in